Giancarlo Stanton Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in MLB.
+- The Blue Jays pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.78).
+- The Blue Jays have a 3.77 team ERA that is No. 1 among all MLB pitching staffs.

+- Blue Jays pitchers combine to surrender 191 total home runs at a rate of 1.2 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.